 – the author with no grey hair, circa 1990.

 It was a lovely car.
 Compared to the Saab, it was an absolute money pit as my only car, and the 115-degree summers were not the optimum environment for its cooling system.
 Air conditioning was in name only (The Saab wasn’t much better honestly) so after about a year it had to go.
-It was a sad day when the fellow purchasing it for his wife as a gift so she would not divorce him did not appreciate the love I had bestowed upon the car.
+It was a sad day when the fellow purchasing it for his wife as a gift to avoid divorcing him did not appreciate the love I had bestowed upon the car.
 Her two bratty sons climbed over the trunk to fight for who would sit in the passenger seat.
 Dark days indeed.

 One day, I saw two older gentlemen driving a cream colored Spider Veloce down the road in front of me.
 The top was down and I followed them for about ten miles.
 I could tell they were having a great discussion, laughing as they went.
 I suspected their friendship went back as long as the fairly grungy condition of the car, but it sounded great each time they left a stop light.
 The Rolling Stones tune “Waiting on a Friend” comes up while Spotify is in autoplay mode and I knew I had to buy another Alfa.
 If you two are reading this, now you know it wasn’t a stalker in that orange Porsche, just me.